Updated May 18th, 2022

 The Advantages and Disadvantages of the Journal Impact Factor

-The Impact Factor has its own set of advantages and disadvantages.
+The Impact Factor (IF) has its own set of advantages and disadvantages.
 Also, considering the possible misuse, researchers sometimes find themselves asking if the IF should remain the gold standard of scholarly assessment despite the many recent changes and new publication models that have emerged.
 These questions come up because of the JIF’s inability to indicate journal quality or adequately measure citation distribution.
 However, despite these questions and concerns, the JIF continues to be widely used within the academic community.

 Below are some advantages and disadvantages to using an Impact Factor.

-- The Impact Factor promotes the author,
+- The Impact Factor promotes the author

-- IF gives readers an idea of the importance of review,
+- IF gives readers an idea of the importance of review

 - Reproducibility and its characteristic as a tangible measure.